B7rian/ripsum/README.md

-# ripsum - Better checksums
+# ripsum - Parallel/Multicore/Threaded sha256sum
-ripsum is meant to be a drop-in replacement for
+ripsum is meant to be a fast drop-in replacement for
 ```
 find <dirs...> -type f -exec sha256sum {} +
 ```